sanjana459/GitHub-Practice/readme.md

 ---

-## 📊 Git Diff — Comparing File Changes
+## Git Diff, Comparing File Changes

 The `git diff` command shows what changed in a file: